triton-inference-server/backend/README.md

 ##### Decoupled Responses

-It is also possible for a backend to send multiple responses for a request or not send any responses for a request.
+It is also possible for a backend to send one or more responses for a request.
 A backend may also send responses out-of-order relative to the order that the request batches are executed.
 Such backends are called *decoupled* backends.

 The decoupled backends use one `ResponseFactory` object per request to create and send any number of responses for the request.
+They must send at least one final response, even if it is empty and the client opts out of receiving this final response.
 For this kind of backend, executing a single inference request typically requires the following steps: